 Just when you thought it couldn’t go any lower, Judge Maureen Monks had another “gift” for me.

-When I married ex-wife, I converted my bank account to a joint family account with her; she kept her own bank account, which I respectfully treated as her private space.
+When I married ex-wife, I converted my bank account to a joint family account; she kept her own bank account, which I respectfully treated as her private space.
 In Part VI, I mentioned that Ex-wife’s attorney had fabricated her financial statement and claimed that she had no bank account.
-For my defense, I initiated subpoena for her bank statements after my first divorce hearing on August 17, 2016.
-On October 5, 2016, Judge Maureen Monks blocked my subpoena upon ex-wife’s attorney’s motion; she ruled to assign a Discovery Master to oversee the discovery and gave me some hope to reopen my subpoena.
+For my defense, I initiated subpoena for her bank statements after my first divorce hearing on 08/17/2016.
+On 10/05/2016, Judge Maureen Monks blocked my subpoena upon ex-wife’s attorney’s motion; she ruled to assign a Discovery Master to oversee the discovery and gave me some hope to reopen my subpoena.